Stefano Cobolli

-Stefano Cobolli (born 2 March 1977) is a former ATP professional player and an Italian tennis coach.
+Stefano Cobolli (born 2 March 1977) is an Italian tennis coach and a former ATP professional player.
+He reached a career-high singles ranking on the professional tour of world No. 236.

-Tennis career
+Professional career

-A right-handed player from La Spezia, Cobolli turned professional in 1995 and reached a career-high singles ranking on the professional tour of number 236 in the world.
+A right-handed player from La Spezia, Cobolli turned professional in 1995.

 His best performance on the ATP Tour came when he qualified for the main draw of the 1998 Croatia Open Umag and beat Tomáš Čatár from Slovakia in the first round, in three sets.
 He lost the second round, where he took Magnus Norman, No. 6 seed and an eventual finalist, who defeated Ivan Ljubičić in the previous round, to three sets.

 Coaching career

-Cobolli now coaches at the Rome Tennis Academy.

-He is currently coaching his younger son, Flavio Cobolli, who is a top 20 player himself, with a career high singles ranking of No. 19, achieved on 14 July 2025.
+Cobolli is a coach at the Rome Tennis Academy.
+He is currently coaching his younger son, Flavio Cobolli, who is a top 10 player himself, with a career high singles ranking of No. 10.